skovhus/skovhus.dev/src/content/blog/abandoning-the-mothership/index.md

 - strict linting using (ESLint)[http://eslint.org]
 - and more as we go.
 Nothing stops a team from trying out TypeScript, CSS Modules, Elm, etc.

 We are now able to work on isolated, vertical features without worrying about stepping on toes.
-Deployment time went from 30 minutes to just a few minutes, as we are rebuilding only what have changed and not the entire codebase.
-We went from a few weekly deploys to multiple times daily &amp;mdash; continuous delivery for the win!
+Deployment time went from 30 minutes to just a few minutes, as we are rebuilding only what has changed and not the entire codebase.
+We went from a few weekly deploys to multiple times daily &mdash; continuous delivery for the win!

-The one constraint for a product is that it can be served by node.
+The one constraint for a product is that it can be served by node.js.
 Heck, we are already talking about breaking the horizontal node server into smaller servers and letting the top-level routing logic reside in a proxy configuration.
 Ultimate autonomy to the team.

 ## A note on sharing code, and lessons learned